 Although travelling far isn’t really an option at present, if you’re anything like me you’re still dreaming about it and taking short trips close to home whenever possible!
 While researching or taking mini-breaks, it makes sense to learn about about zero waste travel so that international travel opens up again, we can do it better than before.

-With more than 91% of the world population exposed to some kind of pollution, it makes sense that you want to reduce your carbon footprint both at home and abroad.
+With more than 91% of the world population exposed to some kind of pollution, it’s important that we all reduce our carbon footprint, both at home and during travel.
 You probably already know what is zero waste at home, but what does it entail on the road?
 Here are our best zero waste travel tips.

 Packing for zero waste travel